sidax0804/MenyooSP-Japanese/README.md

 # Menyoo SP - Japanese Translation & ScriptHookVDotNet Compatibility Fix

 > **⚠ WIP (Work In Progress):** Translation is not yet complete.
 Some menu items may still appear in English.
+>
+> Note: If you are using Menyoo 2.3.0a4 or later, this patch is not needed.
+The language system crash fix has been merged into the official build, so language files and SHVDN can now coexist without issues.
+See itsjustcurtis/MenyooSP#478 for details.
+This patch is intended for users still on versions prior to 2.3.0a4 (e.g. 2.2.2).​​​​​​​​​​​​​​​​

 A Japanese language pack and crash fix patch for [Menyoo SP](https://github.com/itsjustcurtis/MenyooSP) (GTA V single-player trainer).